Summer 2024 Issue

 Black-and-white portrait of Michael Cary

-Michael Cary organizes exhibitions for Gagosian, including eight Picasso exhibitions in collaboration with John Richardson and members of the Picasso family.
+Michael Cary organizes exhibitions for Gagosian, including thirteen Picasso exhibitions in collaboration with John Richardson and members of the Picasso family.
 He joined Gagosian in 2008 after six years working with the late Kynaston McShine, then chief curator at large at the Museum of Modern Art, New York.
 Photo: Clive Smith

 See all Articles